 The Meeting of the Great Rivers Byway is the perfect drive during any season of the year.
 In the Spring, nature awakens as luscious green blossoms and a rainbow of wildflowers dance across the bluffs.
 There is no better time than summer for outdoor dining, picnicking and engaging in the many seasonal festivals and fairs along the river on the byway.
 Fall in love with the byway in the autumn as the bluffs burst with fiery fall colors, you pick-em orchards and pumpkin patches as you drive.
 Finally, even the winter yields an incredible drive as the eagles soar all around Alton reclaiming their winter nests on the byway.

-The byway journey begins in Hartford at the confluence of the Mississippi and Missouri Rivers where Lewis & Clark’s journey west began.
+The byway journey begins in Hartford at the confluence of the Mississippi and Missouri rivers where Lewis & Clark’s journey west began.
 It was in Illinois that Lewis and Clark prepared for the journey as common men became soldiers organized for a military expedition.
-It was in Illinois that 45 men set sail not knowing what they would find at the river bends, not knowing if or when they would return back home.
 It is here in Hartford that visitors can experience the Illinois side of the Lewis & Clark story at the Lewis & Clark State Historic Site.
 The center features five exhibit rooms and a full-scale cut-away keelboat, showing how Lewis & Clark “packed” for the journey.
-You can also see the departure point, the confluence of the Mississippi and Missouri rivers, of the expedition from 150 feet in the air at the Lewis & Clark Confluence Tower.

-On the banks of the Mississippi River, Alton is one of America’s great river cities.
-The threads of our nation’s history run deep beneath the streets and on the banks of this quiet little river town.
+The threads of our nation’s history run deep beneath the streets and on the banks of Alton.
 Some say that the anti-slavery movement in the United States began in Alton, Illinois.
 In the early 1830s, abolitionist and publisher Elijah P. Lovejoy was assassinated while defending his printing press.
 An angry mob shot Lovejoy in retaliation for the anti-slavery views expressed in his newspaper, The Observer.
 The Lovejoy Monument, dedicated to his courageous life, is the tallest monument in the state of Illinois.

 Alton’s new Lincoln & Civil War Legacy Trail takes you on a walk with Abraham Lincoln and Mary Todd Lincoln, and Civil War soldiers from both North and South, to 10 significant historic sites located throughout the city.
 Experience the life of a young Lincoln as a lawyer, duelist and orator.
 Witness the last of the great Lincoln-Douglas Debates, which took place in Alton more than 150 years ago.
 With the issue of slavery on the minds of spectators, more than 6,000 people gathered to see the debate that launched Lincoln into national prominence.
 As the Civil War erupted, its impact was felt on Alton’s riverbanks as Confederate soldiers were held captive at the Alton Prison.
 Many soldiers perished at the prison and laid to rest beneath the Confederate Monument, one of the northernmost monuments to the Confederate soldiers.
 Finally, see the home that was residence to Senator Lyman Trumbull, who authored the 13th Amendment, putting an end to slavery in the United States.